meaghansharrard89/python-p3-v2-final-project-template/README.md

     <li><b>0- Kitchen's closed:</b> closes the menu and brings users back to the program files.</li>
     <li><b>1- Create a new recipe:</b> enter the title, ingredients, instructions, and category to create a new recipe.
 The new recipe will add ingredients to the ingredients/recipe_ingredients tables (if they don't already exist).</li>
     <li><b>2- Display all recipes:</b> displays all recipes and associated information.</li>
-    <li><b>3- Find a recipe by ID:</b> returns the recipe title after searching by recipe ID.</li>
+    <li><b>3- Find a recipe by ID:</b> returns the recipe details after searching by recipe ID.</li>
     <li><b>4- Update an existing recipe:</b> update a recipe's title, instructions, ingredients, or category.
-Any changes made to ingredients will reflect in the recipe_ingredients table.
+Any changes made to ingredients will reflect in the recipe_ingredients/ingredients table.
     <li><b>5- Delete a recipe:</b> enter the title of the recipe to delete.</li>
     <li><b>6- Add a new ingredient:</b> add a new ingredient by entering the name of the ingredient.</li>
     <li><b>7- Display all ingredients:</b> displays all ingredients.</li>